 Senior Manager (Sustainability, Decarbonization, Energy Transition), Deloitte

 Afaf Azzouz has gone around the world with her career in construction.
-She was an Associate Building Performance Engineer with Stantec and learned about — or employed — her skills in green and efficient building on three continents: Africa, Europe and North America.
+She’s learned about — or employed — her skills in green and efficient building on three continents: Africa, Europe, and North America.

 “I’ve had the privilege to work everywhere from the hottest to the coldest climates of the world; designing energy efficient structures in the deserts of Bahareya, Egypt and all the way to designing buildings in Indigenous communities in Northern Winnipeg, Canada” she said.

 Originally born in Egypt, Azzouz found her first job out of graduation quickly.
 As an architectural engineer by trade, she worked with an Egyptian start-up called KarmBuild, which built projects in communities that were off the power grid.
 She recalls building structures that were net-zero energy, low-embodied carbon, and made with natural materials in the middle of the desert.